viktormiok/tigaR/README.md

 ## Overview

-The R-package __`tigaR`__ performs temporal integrative differential expression analysis of omics data, sequencing count RNAseq and continuous microarray data.
+The R-package __`tigaR`__ performs temporal integrative differential expression analysis of omics data, sequencing count RNA-seq and continuous microarray data.

-A generalized linear mixed model employing low-rank thin-plate splines describes the temporal variation in gene expression.
-Model parameters are estimated with an empirical Bayes procedure, which exploits an integrated nested Laplace approximation for fast computation.
-Iteratively, the posteriors of hyperparameters and model parameters are estimated.
-The empirical Bayes procedure shrinks multiple dispersion-related parameters.
-Shrinkage leads to more stable estimates of the model parameters, better control of false positives, and improvement of reproducibility.
-In addition, to make the estimates of the DNA copy number more stable, model parameters are multivariate using triplets of features, imposing a spatial prior for the copy number effect.
+A generalized linear mixed model with low‑rank thin‑plate splines is used to characterize temporal variation in gene expression.
+Model parameters are estimated through an empirical Bayes approach that leverages the integrated nested Laplace approximation for computational efficiency.
+In an iterative procedure, posterior distributions of both hyperparameters and model parameters are updated.
+The empirical Bayes framework induces shrinkage on multiple dispersion‑related parameters, yielding more stable parameter estimates, improved control of false positives, and enhanced reproducibility.
+Furthermore, to obtain more robust estimates of DNA copy number effects, the model incorporates multivariate parameters defined over triplets of features, thereby imposing a spatial prior on the copy‑number component.

 ### Application